 While the associations are very strong, we do not claim that they imply a causal relationship since we have not controlled for other factors.
 To address the association of loss aversion with reported characteristics, we now turn to a detailed description of our study.
-In section 2, we describe the survey design, elicitation method and sample of respondents.
-Our results are described in section 3 and section 4 concludes.
+In Sect.
+2, we describe the survey design, elicitation method and sample of respondents.
+Our results are described in Sect.
+3 and Sect.
+4 concludes.
 We also have five online appendices.